Have you been wondering how to write a resignation letter? Well, you're in the right place! Congratulations on the new job!

-I regularly get asked for advice about this topic - How to Write a Resignation Letter.
-It is one of those things that you want to do right, but as it isn’t something you do often, it can be a little confusing.
-How do you do it, what do you need to include and how should you put it all together?
+I regularly get asked for advice about this topic.
+It's one of those things that you want to do right, but as it isn’t something you do often, it can be a little confusing.
+How do you do it?
+What do you need to include?
+And how should you put it all together?
 I have all the answers for you, my dear!
 I have even included a download link for a free resignation letter template - today must be your lucky day!

 Usually, the person you should resign to is your direct supervisor, though this may be different in your organisation.
 If you are not sure, perhaps you could approach your HR department and ask for advice.
 Otherwise, I would suggest providing your resignation to your manager and asking them if there is anyone else that you need to notify.

 A resignation letter is just like any other formal letter and should be set out as such.
-For this reason, it should include your contact details and should correctly address the person you are resigning to.
+When you write a resignation letter, it should include your contact details and should correctly address the person you are resigning to.
 One way of structuring a resignation letter is like this:

 If you are planning to resign, you must find your original employment contract or agreement and double check how much notice is required.
 I cannot stress this point enough - guessing could land you in some hot water!

 Most of the time, employers are flexible and they are willing to negotiate notice periods so that you can come to a mutually beneficial outcome.
 Unfortunately though this is not always the case and things can become a lot harder to deal with if your employer will be short staffed or otherwise at a loss if you leave before your notice period has finished.
 You want to make sure that you are doing the right thing for yourself and your employer as well as making sure you stay on the right side of the law – an employment contract is a legally binding contract and if you signed it, you should be prepared to meet your commitments.

 - The length of your notice period can vary depending on your award, enterprise agreement or individual contract, which is why it is important to double check.
 Note that your notice period can also depend how long you have been with the company.